Granola AI Pricing 2026: The Free Plan's 25-Note History Cap

 The Better-Value Alternative: alfred_

-alfred_ costs $24.99/month and extends beyond meeting notes into the full post-meeting workflow.
-When you finish a meeting, alfred_ can draft the follow-up email, extract action items from the discussion, and add them to your task list — without you manually writing a recap. alfred_ also handles your inbox between meetings: triaging emails, drafting replies, and preparing a Daily Brief.
+alfred_ extends beyond meeting notes into the full post-meeting workflow.
+When you finish a meeting, alfred_ can draft the follow-up email, extract action items from the discussion, and add them to your task list, without you manually writing a recap. alfred_ also handles your inbox between meetings: triaging emails, drafting replies, and preparing a Daily Brief.

-For Mac users who want meeting notes specifically, Granola Pro at $14/month annual is a focused, affordable tool.
-But for professionals who want both meetings and email covered in one assistant, alfred_ covers the complete individual workflow for $24.99/month.
+For professionals who want meeting notes specifically, Granola Business at $14/user/month is a focused, affordable tool.
+But for those who want both meetings and email covered in one assistant, alfred_ covers the complete individual workflow.

 Our Verdict